mcpcpc/kirc.dev/documentation.md

-—
+---
 layout:  default
-title: Documentation - kirc
+title: Documentation
-description:  Complete documentation for kirc, the lightweight terminal IRC client —
+—-—

 # kirc Documentation

 This guide will walk you through everything you need to know to use kirc effectively.
 Whether you’re new to IRC or just new to kirc, this documentation will help you get started.

-—

 ## Table of Contents